Hoboshrimp/Save-The-Fighters/README.md

 ---

-**Together, let's make MMA safer and fairer for fighters and fans alike!**
+**Together, let's make MMA safer and fairer for fighters and fans alike!
+Please share on Reddit and Social Media to spread the word!**